 As long as your case falls within the above restriction, legal aid may be available to you in the following types of case:

 If social services have become involved with your family; or

 If you wish to apply for an injunction against an abusive partner; or

-- You want advice on divorce/separation or related children/financial issues and you are the victim of domestic abuse; or
+If you want advice on divorce/separation or related children/financial issues and you are the victim of domestic abuse; or

-- There is the need to protect a child from abuse or removal from the UK; or
+If there is a need to protect a child from abuse or removal from the UK; or

-In all of the above circumstances, the financial criteria for Legal Aid must also be met.
-To qualify, you must be on income support (certain other benefits also qualify), or receive gross pay of less than £2,657.00 a month (before tax and NI deductions) and have capital or savings of less than £8,000.
+If you are a parent (or someone with parental responsibility) of a child where the local authority is thinking about or has applied to court for a care order, then you will automatically qualify financially for legal aid.
+In all other cases, the financial criteria for legal aid must also be met.
+To qualify, you must be on income support / universal credit (certain other benefits also qualify), or receive gross pay of less than £2,657.00 a month (before tax and NI deductions) and have capital or savings of less than £8,000.

-In cases of domestic abuse or child abuse (points 3 and 4 above), appropriate evidence must also be obtained before Legal aid can be granted.
-Details of the evidence required can be found at the following links Legal Aid for domestic abuse victims, Legal Aid for children at risk of abuse.
+In cases of domestic abuse or child abuse (points 3 and 4 above), appropriate evidence must also be obtained before legal aid can be granted.
+Details of the evidence required can be found at the following links:

-If any of the above situations are applicable to you, our team of family law solicitors will be able to assess whether you are eligible for Legal Aid.
-Funding can be granted to help you negotiate a divorce, separation, financial settlement or child custody / access agreement.
+If any of the above situations are applicable to you, our team of family law solicitors will be able to assess whether you are eligible for legal aid.
+Funding can be granted to help you negotiate a divorce, separation, financial settlement or child residence (custody) / contact (access) agreement.